svc333/overview/glossary/glossary.md

 {: #x2023472}

 An architecture for an application that provides a standard structure for an application, and general, extensible functionality.
 A framework enables and simplifies consistent implementation of complex technologies for application development.

+### functional identifier
+{: #x5951030}

+An ID created through a federated identity provider that represents a program, application, or service that is assigned the minimum level of access required to complete the function for which it is created.

 ## G